Singapore's best restaurant returns Michelin stars

 But the chef disputes it.

-"My decision to close Restaurant Andre is not related to any awards," says Chiang, who has one of the most extensive collection of the Michelin Guide France (from 1960 to the most recent edition) in Singapore.
+"My decision to close Restaurant Andre is not related to any awards," says Chiang, who owns one of the most extensive collections of the Michelin Guide France (from 1960 to the most recent edition) in Singapore.

 "I do not have to prove anything to anyone."